irslushy/Ronin.jl/README.md

 <b>NOTE: This may take on the order of 20-30 minutes if running on the entire ELDORA set.</b><br><br>
 This script also includes the option to verify the model on the training set and output the results to a separate h5 file.
 If you wish to do this, execute the same as above, but include the keyword argument `verify=true`<br><br>
 ## Evaluating the model <br>
 Now - let's apply the trained model on a set of data.
-The useful function here is QC_scan
+The useful function here is `QC_scan`.
+In order, pass it arguments of the input location, the configuration file, and the path to the trained model.
+For this reason, it's important to <b>keep the configuration file used to calculate input features in a known location</b>.

+The function will calculate the necessary input features, apply the Random Forest model, and apply the resulting prediction the fields specified by keyword argument `VARIABLES_TO_QC`.
+These new variables will then be written back out into the specified netcdf file under the field name concatenated with keyword argument `QC_suffix`.
+If this name is already in use in the NetCDF, it will be overwritten.
 ___

 ## Notes on data conventions